outerbounds/terraform-aws-metaflow/examples/eks/README.md

 ## Instructions

+0. Run `terraform init`
-1. Run `terraform apply` to create infrastructure
+1. Run `terraform apply` to create infrastructure.
+Note that this command will take up to 20 minutes to execute!
 2. Make note of the EKS cluster name (it is a short string that starts with `mf-`).
 Use AWS CLI to generate cluster configuration:
     ```bash
     aws eks update-kubeconfig --name <CLUSTER NAME>